raj713335/CircuVolt_AI/README.md

 2. Click chat icon → AI Copilot opens (CopilotKit sidebar)
 3. Ask: *"Predict SOH for a battery with 1200 cycles, 65mΩ resistance"*
 4. Agent uses LangGraph → calls `predict_battery_soh` tool → streams result
-5. Navigate to Passport tab → Generate QR-based material passport
+5. Navigate to the Passport tab → Generate QR-based material passport
 6. Navigate to Recovery → View disassembly plan + carbon impact
-7. Ask copilot: *"Why is this battery not suitable for second life?"*
+7. Ask Copilot: *"Why is this battery not suitable for a second life?"*
 8. Agent explains using grading rules from MCP resources